Connected Vehicles Platform

 UX Deliver Process

-This project runs under SAFe (Scaled Agile Framework).
-We need to deliver the committed features within each PI (Program Increment), which contains 4 sprints.
-However, UX sometimes becomes the bottleneck during the development process since teams are waiting for the design right after PI planing.
-On the other hand, it's stressful for designers to deliver all the UX design in a short time.
-Hence some features' development are blocked by UX design in the early stage of every PI.
+However, UX work sometimes becomes a bottleneck during the development process, as teams wait for designs immediately after PI planning.
+On the other hand, it's also stressful for designers to deliver all UX deliverables within such a short timeframe.
+As a result, the development of some features is blocked by UX design in the early stage of each PI.